Julie Rubinstein Sells 15,000 Shares of Adaptive Biotechnologies Co. (NASDAQ:ADPT) Stock

 Adaptive Biotechnologies Co.
-(NASDAQ:ADPT) President Julie Rubinstein sold 15,000 shares of the firm’s stock in a transaction that occurred on Monday, January 25th.
-The stock was sold at an average price of $66.43, for a total transaction of $996,450.00.
-Following the sale, the president now directly owns 15,000 shares in the company, valued at approximately $996,450.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+(NASDAQ:ADPT) President Julie Rubinstein sold 15,000 shares of the firm’s stock in a transaction on Friday, January 29th.
+The stock was sold at an average price of $56.28, for a total transaction of $844,200.00.
+Following the completion of the transaction, the president now directly owns 15,000 shares of the company’s stock, valued at approximately $844,200.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Julie Rubinstein also recently made the following trade(s):